bwoodsend/polycotylus/docs/source/example-gui/index.rst

 select the right one based on the configured system locale.
 To do this, replace the string you pass to one of these fields in the `polycotylus.yaml` with a map of locale names to translations.
-(Disclaimer: translations below are from Google Translate and are may be nonsense!)
+(Disclaimer: translations below are from Google Translate and may be garbled!)

 .. code-block:: yaml